andreamussap/AFMussap-Tech-Shopping-List/docs/menu_options.md

 ## Remove all checked items

-You can use this option to remove the items that you've purchased, but you don't want to buy them again using this same list.
+You can use this option to reuse a list for some items.
+For that, deselect the items you want to maintain, and remove all the rest.

 ## Remove all items